Ali90922/Databases-Chogolisa/Readme.md

     - `auth.config ` : Contains the credentials for login to the sql server

 2. **Configure the database connection:**
-    - Edit the `auth.config` file with the database credentials (already set in a populate/auth.config):
+    - Edit the `auth.config` file with the database credentials (already set in the populate/auth.config):
      - username is nawaza1
      - password is 7951458
       ```